'Get wisdom, get insight ...' -Proverbs 4:5

 Events, Noteworthy, Etc.

-- Film Review: 'Superspreader' -- A Soul Moving Experience, by Keith Guinta, The Wine Patch/Intercessors for America.
-A favorable review (read here) of the new documentary by director Josh Franer.
-Controversial Christian worship leader Sean Feucht, who defied the COVID-19 lockdowns of 2020-21, performed praise and worship events in cities across America -- including conversions and baptisms on the block where George Floyd died.
-Feucht's worship event gatherings were opposed by Rolling Stone, Black Lives Matter Inc., Antifa -- and some pastors.
-In select theaters ONLY Thursday, September 29.
+- Film Review: 'Superspreader' -- A Soul Moving Experience, by Keith Guinta.
+A review (read here) of the new documentary film by director Josh Franer focuses on Christian worship leader Sean Feucht, who defied the COVID-19 lockdowns of 2020-21 and performed praise and worship events in cities across America.
+A scene in the movie includes conversions and baptisms on the block where George Floyd died.
+Feucht's worship events were opposed by Rolling Stone, Black Lives Matter Inc., Antifa -- and some pastors.
+In theaters now.

 'Though an army encamp against me, my heart shall not fear;